 4. Your guides will run the show

-The time should be took again to emphasise that any tour or trip to North Korea is not independent.
+The time should be took again to emphasise that travel to North Korea is ultimately not independent.
 Upon your arrival in Pyongyang, you will meet two local North Koreans who will be your “guides” (there will also be a driver and a bus to take you about in).
 These people can speak English fluently, they will take you around, show you everything and run your itinerary.
 Outside of the hotel you may not leave their presence (or the hotel without them in that case).

 These guides however, are nothing to be scared of.
 They are not brainwashed robots, but real people.
 You will find that they are down to earth, that they have interests, lives, likes and dislikes.
 It is possible for you to form a friendship with them and win their trust- although this will of course be conditional of how you behave in North Korea.
-They are responsible for you, if you “misbehave” in North Korea then they are likely to get blamed as well.
-If you try anything, they will find out about it.
+Trust creates access!

 You will find that the guides run for you an extremely organized trip which packs full the day from start to finish.
 There are no flaws or time wasting.
 Through them, you will get to see a variety of the main sites in North Korea.
 They will be with you until the tours end when you check in at the airport or the railway station.